dsaronin/kibali/README.md

 ### Defaults assumed

-*User* is the subject model:
-indicate by inserting the following macro after the class definition:
+**User** is the subject model: indicate by inserting the following macro after the class definition:

 ```
     acts_as_authorization_subject
 ```

-*Role* is the role model:
+**Role** is the role model:
 indicate by inserting the following macro after the class definition:

 ```
    acts_as_authorization_role
 ```

-Note: the gem allows these names to be changed, but I haven't built tests for verifying that they work.
+Note: the gem allows the default model/table names to be changed, but I haven't built tests for verifying that the changes will work.

 ```
    class Role < ActiveRecord::Base